khourious/sara/README.rst

     Usage: sara -c <config file name>

-    -c  Name of CSV file that contains a list of the softwares and the experimental groups (default path: /sara/sheets).
+    -c  Name of CSV file that contains the list of the softwares and the experimental groups.
     -t  Max number of threads (default: all cores).